Excellent service as usual !!

 (c) The customer is aware that the final bill may change from the contract price (see Clauses 4, 13 and 14).

 (d) A deposit of one tenth (10%) of the contract price is required with order for orders over £500.
 This is refundable if the customer exerts his/her rights under clause 8, of the agreement (see Clause 8 - The Cancellation of Contracts).
+For Solar PV and Battery contracts please refer to the deposits quoted in the contract.

 (e) For works where completion is expected within four consecutive weeks, the final balance will become due on the date of the invoice.